pschatzmann/Arduino-Emulator/Readme.md

 - Using wiringPI to be run on a Raspberry PI
 - Output to a file from where it can be analysed

-I have a __first working prototype__ ready but naturally there is still a lot to do:
+I have a __first working prototype__ ready but naturally there is still a lot to do.

 ## Content
 - [Setup](01-Setup.ipynb)